ayushg-nitw/FinalQluelessLandPage/README.md

 How to Run in your system

   1) Clone the repo in you system
-  2) Add one env variable called  VITE_VERAFALIA_API_KEY after forming account in verafalia.com
+  2) Add one .env file and a  variable inside it called  VITE_VERAFALIA_API_KEY after forming account in verafalia.com
   3) Get your firbaseConfig.js
 const firebaseConfig = {
   apiKey:""